Uniswap/docs/docs/sdk/v3/guides/swaps/02-trading.md

 }
 ```

+The slippage of our trade is the maximum decrease from our calculated output amount that we are willing to accept for this trade.
+The deadline is the latest point in time when we want the transaction to go through.
+If we set this value too high, the transaction could be left waiting for days and we would need to pay gas fees to cancel it.

-Next, we use the Uniswap `SwapRouter` to get the associated call parameters for our trade and options:
+Next, we use the `SwapRouter` class, a representation of the Uniswap [SwapRouter Contract](https://github.com/Uniswap/v3-periphery/blob/v1.0.0/contracts/SwapRouter.sol), to get the associated call parameters for our trade and options:

 ```typescript
 import { SwapRouter } from '@uniswap/v3-sdk'